COFFEE BAR & BAKERY

 From Georgie Gauthier, a founder and current co-owner of FIX.

-At FIX. on Main Street Slave Lake, we strive to provide wholesome, homemade food, superb quality coffee, and an exciting atmosphere.
-Our team shares a vision where we are surrounded by customers who are always enthused about their next visit.
-We exercise a “Farm to Table” ideal whenever possible and on our menu, you’ll see whatever fruits, herbs or vegetables are in season, mixed, mashed and layered in all sorts of delicious ways.
-All our soups are made from scratch, we roast our own meats and bake our own breads.
-There is not a single baked good sold that we haven’t made in house.
-With our primary service focusing on early morning and lunch when people don’t have time to doddle, we offer an online ordering system.
-You get the best of both worlds, speedy and super fresh.
+At FIX. on Main Street Slave Lake, we strive to provide wholesome, homemade food, superb quality coffee, and a warm atmosphere.
+We exercise a “Farm to Table” ideal whenever possible and on our menu.
+You’ll see whatever fruits, herbs or vegetables are in season, mixed, mashed and layered in all sorts of delicious ways.

 Our soups are made from scratch, and we roast our own meats and bake our own breads.
 There is not a single baked good sold that we haven’t made in house.
 When it comes down to it, we at FIX. aim to serve authentic food and welcome customers with a little taste of home.

 The Gauthier family in the kitchen of FIX.

 How did FIX. begin?
 The roots of what we are today lies in my upbringing, and when it comes down to it, family.
 I grew up on a mixed farm in Northern Alberta, where the “farm to table” concept wasn’t yet a trendy fad; it was simply the way of life for me and my family.
 From the time I was a young girl, my days consisted of raising livestock, picking eggs, growing a massive garden and harvesting fields with my family.
 It was hard work, but very rewarding.